csumb-cst499-capstone/jury-lookup-backend/README.md

 6. The client can then use the received token for subsequent requests by including it in the `Authorization` header.

+### What logging framework is being used?
+For this project we are using WinstonJS.
+For more details on how to use winston visit their <a href=https://github.com/winstonjs/winston>GitHub page</a>.
 Feel free to adjust the documentation as needed for your specific application.